 - Yellow Fever

-Moving onto the inactivated vaccines of which there are many available, it is important to note that they can be divided into those considered routine and those that are specialized.
-The specialized vaccines are beyond the scope of this article.
-For example, they are needed when traveling to a foreign country where diseases not commonly found in the US may be encountered.
-It is essential to know that some travel-related vaccines are live and may be contraindicated.
+Moving onto the inactivated vaccines, of which there are many available, it is important to note that they can be divided into those considered routine and those that are specialized.
+The specialized vaccines are beyond the scope of this article and are those needed, for example, when traveling to a foreign country where diseases not commonly found in the US may be encountered.
+Knowing that some travel-related vaccines are live and may be contraindicated is essential.
 The destination, duration of the trip, and other factors are used to determine which vaccines are indicated, and that information can be found through the CDC here: https://wwwnc.cdc.gov/travel

 Below are the routine vaccines we should receive.
 Some of these vaccines require repeat dosing, and others do not.
 Indications and dosing schedules are outlined for you.

-- Influenza is a viral respiratory infection with a higher seasonal prevalence during the winter months and may infect the nose, throat, and lungs.
-It may cause pneumonia and even death in severe cases, so it is imperative to be vaccinated.
-In addition, because the virus may mutate and change from year to year and immune protection from a vaccine wanes over time, it is vital to get your vaccine annually.
+- Influenza is a viral respiratory infection with a higher seasonal prevalence during winter and may infect the nose, throat, and lungs.
+In severe cases, it may cause pneumonia and even death, so vaccinating is very important.
+In addition, because the virus may mutate and change from year to year and immune protection from a vaccine wanes over time, it is essential to get your vaccine annually.